allengeorge438/Assignments-12-02-2021/README.md

 # Assignments
-These are assignments done in diiferent softwares
+These are assignments given on 12/02/2021.
+Done in different softwares.